gcapes/git-course/_episodes/04-commit-advice.md

 ### How to write a good commit message

 Commit messages should explain why you have made your changes.
-They should mean something to others who may read them - including your future self in 6 months from now.
+They should mean something to others who may read them --- including your future self in 6 months from now.
+As such you should be able to understand why something happened months or years ago.

+Well written commit messages make reviewing code much easier, and more enjoyable.
+They also make interacting with the log easier --- commands like `blame`, `revert`, `rebase`, and `log`.

-[Here is an excellent summary](http://chris.beams.io/posts/git-commit/) of best-practice.
+[Here is an excellent summary](http://chris.beams.io/posts/git-commit/) of best-practice, following established conventions.
 It's well worth a read but the key points are given below:

 1. Separate the subject from body with a blank line
 2. Limit the subject line to 50 characters